Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Instead of worrying about what you cannot control, shift your energy to what you can create."
+> "You're never given a dream without also being given the power to make it true."
-> — **Roy T. Bennett**
+> — **Richard Bach**

 ---